bionode-hack/bionode-eva/README.md

 options provide refined query paths

-if no options are given, api will retrieve information from all studies [http://www.ebi.ac.uk/eva/webservices/rest/v1/meta/studies/all](http://www.ebi.ac.uk/eva/webservices/rest/v1/meta/studies/all)
+if no options are given,
+api will retrieve information from all studies [http://www.ebi.ac.uk/eva/webservices/rest/v1/meta/studies/all](http://www.ebi.ac.uk/eva/webservices/rest/v1/meta/studies/all)

-`ids` options that could be given under _meta_ `category` studies, species, files which could provide count or list of resources
+`ids` options that could be given under _meta_ `category`
+studies, species, files
+these options could provide count or list as resources

-`ids` options that could be given under _studies_ `category` id of the study and summary of the selected as resources
+`ids` option that could be given under _studies_ `category`
+id of the study and summary of the selected as resources